padiketeku/EnvMonMod/EMM-Prac-5-Fire Regime.md

 - **Resize dataset**

 Although we would explore all fire years in this data, only the **BurnDate** and **ConfidenceLevel** bands are useful for the task.
-Thus we would select these bands.
+Thus, we would select these bands.

 ```JavaScript
 var fireData = fireData